eoscostarica/eos-local/README.md

 	</a>
 </p>

-# EOS Dapp Development Environment with Docker Compose
+# EOS Dapp Development Environment

 A docker compose based development environment for EOS DApp Development.
 This is easiest way maintain a local environment for development that is guaranteed to work out of the box across the different host operating systems: Mac OS, Windows and Linux.